AI, Data & Execution Leadership

 The Vision

 Phase 5 adds Stripe billing integration, usage metering per tenant, and a self-serve onboarding flow.
 The platform becomes a true ISV product: a company buys a seat, configures their brand workspace, and gets a governed AI content pipeline without touching a line of code.
-This is the $10M ARR scenario.
+That's the commercialization path.

 "The difference between a script and a product is governance.
 Anyone can wrap a for-loop around an LLM call.
 What enterprises actually need is data isolation they can audit, authentication they can revoke, and role boundaries a compliance team can map.
-I built the SaaS layer because I wanted to demonstrate that I understand how AI gets deployed in production, not just how it gets built in a notebook."
+I built the SaaS layer to prove I understand how AI gets deployed in production, not just how it gets built in a notebook."

-Why Supabase + FastAPI over a managed platform: Full control over the RLS schema means compliance posture is explicit and auditable.
-Managed AI platforms abstract this away, which is fine for prototypes, but not for regulated enterprise deployments where the security team needs to read the policy, not trust a SaaS vendor's word for it.
+Why Supabase + FastAPI over a managed platform: Full control over the RLS schema means the compliance posture is explicit and readable.
+Managed AI platforms hide this, which is fine for prototypes.
+Not for regulated deployments where the security team needs to see the actual policy.

 # RLS policy example: PostgreSQL (Supabase)